IamB3ST/LearningDL/README.md

 ## About the Notebook

 ### Modules
-This notebook is structured into these main modules: `P1 Introduction to Deep Learning`, `P2 Advanced Methods for Deep Learning`, `P3 Important Tools of Model Training`
+This notebook is structured into these main modules: `Deep Learning`, `Computer Vision`, `Computer Graphics` The `Deep Learning` module has the parts: `P1 Introduction to Deep Learning`, `P2 Advanced Methods for Deep Learning`, `P3 Important Tools of Model Training`
 - In `P1 Introduction to Deep Learning`, the classic models/networks like MLP, CNN, ResNet, ViT will be introduced.
 And train them on the MNIST, FashionMNIST, CIFAR10 and CIFAR100.
 There are the results we will get in P1:

   | model | dataset | accuracy | epoch | augmentation | pre-train |